CFO Wiki

 D. Structural Churn (renewal events)

-2. Revenue Component Behavior
+2. Monthly Recurring Revenue Component Behavior

 Retention must be modeled by revenue type.
 Break revenue into: